saasquatch/saasquatch-docs/src/api/webhooks.md

 ### coupon.created

-Sent in response to a new referral coupon being created.
+Sent whenever a new referral code is created.

 ```json
 {